-Many locally owned restaurants and similar businesses don’t have the budget for a dedicated HR employee, but this does not mean the U.S. Department of Labor will cut you any slack if you violate the federal rules of the Fair Labor Standards Act (FLSA).
+Many small businesses don’t have the budget for a dedicated HR employee, but this does not mean the U.S. Department of Labor will cut you any slack if you violate the federal rules of the Fair Labor Standards Act (FLSA).
 The FLSA sets the regulations regarding overtime and overtime exempt employees.
 In the restaurant industry, typically only managers and other administrative roles are classified as overtime exempt.

 Restaurant managers often work more than 40 hours a week, and sometimes as many as 55 or 60.
 It probably comes as no surprise to you that hiring, training, staffing and supervising are all time consuming duties, and that’s before the first customer is served.
 By classifying managers as exempt, restaurants are able to better budget for their staffing needs.